Decodetalkers/csharpls-extended-lsp.nvim/README.md

-To use this plugin all that needs to be done is for the nvim lsp handler for `textDocument/definition` be overriden with one provided by this plugin.
+To use this plugin all that needs to be done is for the nvim lsp handler for `textDocument/definition` be overridden with one provided by this plugin.

 If using `lspconfig` this can be done like this: